Kenneth Gainwell Player Prop Bets for NFL Week 17 - Philadelphia vs. Washington - NewsBreak

 - Gainwell did not record a rush attempt in last week's game versus the Giants.

-- Gainwell has put up 54 rushing yards on 12 carries (18.0 yards per game) with one touchdown in his last three games.
+- Over his last three games, Gainwell has 54 yards on 12 carries (18.0 ypg), with one touchdown.

 Gainwell's Philadelphia Teammates